 - Spread batter into pans (around 600g each).
 Bake for 20-22 mins, until a toothpick comes out covered in a few moist crumbs.
 Cool in pans on a wire rack, then run a spatula around the edges to flip them out.

 - Next, make the buttercream.
 In a stand mixing bowl, beat the butter on medium speed until light and fluffy.
 Then mix in the powdered sugar on low speed.
 Once combined, increase the speed to medium and beat until the buttercream is light and fluffy, about 3-5 minutes.
-Mix in the heavy cream, vanilla extract, and vanilla bean paste.2 ½ cups unsalted butter, 4 cups powdered sugar, 2 tablespoon heavy cream, 2 teaspoon vanilla extract, 1 teaspoon vanilla bean paste
+Mix in the heavy cream, vanilla extract, and vanilla bean paste.2 1/2 cups (565 g) unsalted butter, 4 cups (450 g) powdered sugar, 2 tbsp heavy cream, 2 tsp vanilla extract, 1 tsp vanilla bean paste

 - Assemble by placing an oatmeal cake layer on a stand.
 Spread 1 cup of vanilla frosting on top.
 Add the next layer.
 Alternate cake and frosting layers, finishing with the top layer upside down for a flat surface.